-Minerva is a name that everyone will be familiar with.
-The Roman goddess of wisdom, justice, law, and victory is an extremely important part of the Roman pantheon and plays many important roles, such as the patron and sponsor of the arts and trade and even military strategy.
+Minerva is the Roman goddess of wisdom, justice, law, and victory and an extremely important part of the Roman pantheon.
+She plays many important roles, such as the patron and sponsor of the arts and trade and even military strategy.

-While Minerva, goddess of wisdom and justice, is considered to be the Roman counterpart to the Greek goddess Athena, it is important to note that Minerva’s origins were more Etruscan than Greek.
-Like with many other Roman deities, she took on aspects of Athena after the conquest of Greece.
+While Minerva, the goddess of wisdom and justice, is considered to be the Roman counterpart to the Greek goddess Athena, it is important to note that Minerva’s origins were more Etruscan than Greek.
+As with many other Roman gods and goddesses, she took on aspects of Athena after the conquest of Greece.
 She is believed to have first become a significant figure when she was incorporated into the Capitoline Triad, which was probably from Etruscan religion as well.

-Minerva was the daughter of Jupiter (or Zeus) and of Metis, an Oceanid and the daughter of two great Titans Oceanus and Tethys.
+Minerva was the daughter of Jupiter (or Zeus) and of Metis, an Oceanid, and the daughter of two great Titans Oceanus and Tethys.
 According to some sources, Jupiter and Metis were married after she helped him defeat his father Saturn (or Cronus) and become king.
-The birth of Minerva is a fascinating tale borrowed from Greek myth.
+The birth of Minerva is a fascinating tale borrowed from Greek mythology.

-Indeed, she was considered to be a role model for the women of Rome in all her virginal glory and was a primary deity for school children to pray to.
-Minerva’s patience, wisdom, quiet strength, strategic mind, and position as a fount of knowledge was supposed to epitomize Roman culture, marking them as the superior force in the Mediterranean and further abroad as they set about their mission to conquer the world.
+Indeed, she was considered to be a role model for Roman women in all her virginal glory and was a primary deity for school children to pray to.
+Minerva’s patience, wisdom, quiet strength, strategic mind, and position as a fount of knowledge were supposed to epitomize Roman culture, marking them as the superior force in the Mediterranean and further abroad as they set about their mission to conquer the world.

 ‘Minerva’ is almost identical to the name ‘Mnerva,’ which was the name of the Etruscan goddess from whom Minerva originated.
 The name may have derived from either the Proto-Indo-European word ‘men’ or its Latin equivalent ‘mens,’ both of which means ‘mind.’
 These are the words from which the present English word ‘mental’ has originated.